webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 - Rewrite the import the configuration to a relative import.
 - Use Bun: `bunx --bun knip` (Bun will execute the scripts instead of jiti)

+## Definitely Typed packages in `dependencies`

+Knip is strict in the divide between `dependencies` and `devDependencies`.
+Some projects are published with one or more Definitely Typed packages (`@types/*`) bundled.
+Knip does not detect/report such DT packages that are expected to be listed in `dependencies`.

 [1]: https://github.com/unjs/jiti
 [2]: ./configuration.md#plugins
 [3]: https://github.com/unjs/jiti/issues/72